From the origin stories of Omaha's businesses and buildings to the developments shaping its future, if it's part of Omaha's story, it's fair game.

 In case you missed the last post in this series

-While working at the Cornhusker Hotel in Lincoln, Brian Magee was planning to open a fine dining establishment.
-Those plans changed after a stop to Colorado’s first brewpub, Wynkoop Brewing Company.
-After a conversation with its founder, John Hickenlooper, Brian was determined to start a brewpub of his own in Omaha.
-After considering several locations,…
+Omaha’s second oldest continually operating craft brewery was co-founded by Brian Magee, who originally planned to open a fine dining restaurant while working at Lincoln’s Cornhusker Hotel.
+Those plans changed after a stop at Colorado’s first brewpub, Wynkoop Brewing Company.
+After a conversation with its founder, John Hickenlooper, Magee was determined to start a brewpub…

 Brewing was big business in Omaha and the rest of Nebraska for its first several decades.
 That came to an end when the state enacted prohibition in 1917.
 The last of Omaha’s four big breweries, Krug Brewing Company, later sold to Falstaff.
 After Falstaff Brewing closed its Omaha plant in 1985, Nebraska had to wait…